Kimono: Related garments and accessories

-Though the kimono is the national dress of Japan, it has never been the sole item of clothing worn throughout Japan; even before the introduction of Western dress to Japan, many different styles of dress were worn, such as the attus of the Ainu people and the ryusou of the Ryukyuan people.
-Though similar to the kimono, these garments are distinguishable by their separate cultural heritage, and are not considered to be simply 'variations' of kimono such as the clothing worn by the working class is considered to be.
+Though the kimono is the national dress of Japan, it has never been the sole item of clothing worn throughout Japan; even before the introduction of Western dress, many different styles of dress were worn, such as the attus of the Ainu people and the ryusou of the Ryukyuan people.
+Though similar to the kimono, these garments are distinguishable by their separate cultural heritage, and are not considered to be simply 'variations' of the kimono as the clothing worn by the working class is considered to be.

-Some related garments still worn today were the contemporary clothing of previous time periods, and have survived on in an official and/or ceremonial capacity, worn only on certain occasions by certain people.

-There are a number of accessories that can be worn with the kimono, and these vary by occasion and use.
-Some are ceremonial, or worn only for special occasions, whereas others are part of dressing in kimono and are used in a more practical sense.
+Some related garments still worn today were the contemporary clothing of previous time periods, and have survived in an official and/or ceremonial capacity, worn only on certain occasions by certain people.
+Accessories that can be worn with the kimono vary by occasion and use.
+Some are ceremonial, or worn only for special occasions, whereas others are part of dressing in the kimono and are used in a more practical sense.

 Both geisha and maiko wear variations on common accessories that are not found in everyday dress.
-As an extension of this, many practitioners of Japanese traditional dance wear similar kimono and accessories to geisha and maiko.
+As an extension of this, many practitioners of Japanese traditional dance wear similar kimonos and accessories to geisha and maiko.

 For certain traditional holidays and occasions some specific types of kimono accessories are worn.
 For instance, okobo, also known as pokkuri, are worn by girls for shichi-go-san, alongside brightly coloured furisode.
 Okobo are also worn by young women on seijin no hi (Coming of Age Day).